faceless-ui/modal/src/asModal/README.md

 Complies with the [WAI-ARIA](https://www.w3.org/WAI/intro/aria) guidelines on [dialog containers](https://www.w3.org/TR/wai-aria-practices/#dialog_roles_states_props), all of which can be modified at your discretion.

 - #### `htmlElement`
-  Set to `dialog`
+  Set to `dialog`, shares benefits of [aria-modal](#aria-modal).

 - #### `open`
-  Toggled `true` or `false` based on the status of the modal
+  Toggled `true` or `false` based on the status of the modal.

 - #### `role`
   Set to `dialog` (redundant if [htmlElement](#htmlElement) is also `dialog`)

 - #### `aria-modal`
-  Defaults to `true`, informs assistive technologies that outside content is inert.
-Modals are given no visual style, so to further comply you may want to ensure that your design obscures the outside content.
+  Defaults to `true`, informs assistive technologies that underlying content is inert.
+Modals are given no visual style, so to further comply you may want to also obscure the outside content.
+See [focus trapping](#focus-trapping) to also prevent user interaction with underlying content.

 - #### `id`
   Defaults to the modal slug and is referenced by the [aria-controls](../ModalToggler/README.md#aria-controls) of the [Modal Toggler](../ModalToggler/README.md)